 Dan was quiet for a minute, and then he said, "I wonder if there's a dirtpile in Heaven."

 If you didn't know Dan and had the chance to listen in on his memorial service, you might have thought he was a saint, based on the honoring words spoken about him.
-Every great thing said about this man I loved with all my heart for more than 28 years is wholly true.
-But they're not the whole truth.
+Every great thing said about this man I loved with all my heart for more than 28 years is wholly true, but they're not the whole truth.
 Dan would flat out tell you he was no good.
 Literally, those are his own words: I'm no good.
 And then he would go on to tell you about his hero, Jesus Christ, who was wholly good - so good in fact that His death paid the price we all should pay, for all our sinning.

 As I think about the incomplete telling of a life, all scrubbed clean of the no good for a final memorial, it strikes me that's what we must be like in Heaven.
-There, we truly will be free from sin, truly scrubbed clean of its residue, and in the presence of the Hero who made it all possible.
+There, we will be truly free from sin, truly scrubbed clean of its residue, and in the presence of the Hero who made it all possible.
 We'll be all of the unique good God created each of us to be, and none of the bad.

 The "perfect" man we memorialized on June 10 is the man I'll meet again in Heaven someday.
 In all the best and finest ways I knew him on earth, that's who he'll be in Heaven.